pixhawk/Hardware/FMUv4/README.md

 # FMUv4 Pixhawk Open Hardware Design

+**General information about Pixhawk designs, schematics, reference hardware, FMU versions, licensing, and trademarks, and contributing to the project can be found in the repo [README](../README.md).**

 The open hardware design of Pixracer based on FMUv4 is provided [here](https://github.com/AUAV-OpenSource/FMUv4-PixRacer).

-> **Tip** General information about designs, schematics, reference hardware, FMU versions, licensing, and trademarks can be found in the repo [README](../README.md).

 ## Design Files